TnTech-ECE/CapstoneStarterRepo/README.md

 ### Stakeholders

-The stakeholder in this project is [DEVCOM][def7] - DEVCOM is the US Army Combat Capabilities Development Command who are focused on empowering America's Soldiers.
+The stakeholder in this project is [DEVCOM][def7] - DEVCOM is the US Army Combat Capabilities Development Command, who are focused on empowering America's Soldiers.

 ### Recognitions